AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 * The requested user is active (`User.is_active` is `True`).
 * The requested user has a usable password.
 Users flagged with an unusable password (see [`set_unusable_password()`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User.set_unusable_password)) aren't allowed to request a password reset to prevent misuse when using an external authentication source like LDAP.

 If any of these conditions are *not* met, no email will be sent, but the user won't receive any error message either.
 This prevents information leaking to potential attackers.
-If you want to provide an error message in this case, you can subclass [`PasswordResetForm`]() <!-- above --> and use the `form_class` attribute.
+If you want to provide an error message in this case, you can subclass [`PasswordResetForm`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#class-passwordresetform) and use the `form_class` attribute.

 <hr>